-State of North Carolina (cont.)
+State of North Carolina

+Job Development Investment Grant

+A discretionary incentive that provides sustained annual grants to new and expanding businesses measured against a percentage of withholding taxes paid by new employees.

+- Project results in a net increase in employment - Project increases opportunities for employment and strengthens the state's economy - Project is consistent with the economic development goals of the state and of the area in which it is located - Project is competitive with other state(s) or country - Grant is necessary for the completion of the project in North Carolina

+FINANCIAL GRANT

+DESCRIPTION

+REQUIREMENTS

-FINANCIAL GRANT DESCRIPTION REQUIREMENTS One North Carolina Helps recruit and expand quality jobs in high value-added, knowledge-driven industries.
+One North Carolina

+Helps recruit and expand quality jobs in high value-added, knowledge-driven industries.
 It also provides financial assistance to those businesses or industries deemed vital to a healthy economy that are making significant efforts to expand in North Carolina.

+- The company must agree to meet an average wage test.

+- Local units of government (city or county)

+must agree to match financial assistance to

+the company.

+SBIR STTR

-The company must agree to meet an average wage test.
-Local units of government (city or county) must agree to match financial assistance to the company.
-Small Business Technology Transfer A program that expands funding opportunities in the federal innovation research and development arena.
+A program that expands funding opportunities in the federal innovation research and development arena.
 Central to the program is expansion of the public/private sector partnership to include the joint venture opportunities for small businesses and nonprofit research institutions.

-Organized for profit, with a place of business located in the United States; At least 51 percent owned and controlled by one or more individuals who are citizens of, or permanent residents of the United States, and; No more than 500 employees, including affiliates.
-Tax Credits in North Carolina North Carolina is consistently ranked among the best business climates in the nation by Forbes, CNBC, Chief Executive and Site Selection.
+- Organized for profit, with a place of business located in the United States; - At least 51 percent owned and controlled by one or more individuals who are citizens of, or permanent residents of the United States, and: - No more than 500 employees, including affiliates.

+Tax Credits in North Carolina

+North Carolina is consistently ranked among the best business climates in the nation by Forbes, CNBC, Chief Executive and Site Selection.
 Several tax credit programs contribute to this business environment that makes North Carolina a place where companies Thrive.

+Examples:

-Examples: • Interactive Digital Media • Renewable Energy • Technology Development
+- Interactive Digital Media

+- Renewable Energy

+- Technology Development